juja256/zkp/README.md

 # zkp: a toolkit for Schnorr proofs

-This crate has a toolkit for Schnorr-style zero-knowledge proofs, instantiated using the ristretto255 group.
+This crate has a toolkit for Schnorr-style zero-knowledge proofs, instantiated using arbitrary elliptic curve group built with [arkworks] (original package uses only ristretto255 group).

 It provides two levels of API: